 I have breakfast in the restaurant, a very good fruit, granola and yoghurt dish.
-Today it’s just under 130 miles on the road, so I don’t leave the hotel until just before 12 noon.
+Today it’s just under 130 miles on the road to Winslow in Arizona.
+Hence I don’t leave the hotel until just before 12 noon.
 Research indicated there is quite a lot of Interstate today.
 Once out of town it’s soon just frontage road.
 A few miles on and I swop from south to north of I-40.
 Once crossed over I soon see a Road Closed sign at the side of the road.
 Not in the road, but by the side.
 I stop and check Maps but there is no road closure indicated ahead – and Maps is usually quite up to date on such matters – so I ignore the sign.

 Then two miles down the road, there is another Road Closed sign, this time across the road.
 I get out of the car and in the distance I can see a high cliff face and a rock fall blocking the road.
 There’s no choice but to turn back.
 Luckily, where I crossed I-40 there is an entry ramp onto I-40 W. It’s quite a long trek though to the next exit, by which time I’ve crossed into Arizona and gained an hour.
 Whilst it is still Mountain Time, Arizona does not do daylight saving time.
 Bizarre, but there you go.